deborah1998/PA-2-final-/README.md

 The game must make sense and have an actual story to it.
 It needs to be understandable.
 Consider that your professor will be reading the entire story.

+**An Example Game:**
+An example game can be seen at http://www.youtube.com/watch?v=x0Ksedq3Z5k.
+It does not show all of the requirements from above, but does demonstrate a number of them.
+If you are having trouble understanding what is being asked of you in this assignment, be sure to watch the video.

 ##IV.
 DESIGN
 The second stage is to design your solution based on the requirements: